petermr/pygetpapers/README.md

 The community has taken time to ensure that everyone can contribute to this project.
 So, YOU, the developer, reader and researcher can also contribute by testing, developing and sharing.

-## Contributions
+# Contributions

 Contributions are welcome through issues as well as pull requests.
 For direct contributions you can mail the author at ayush@science.org.in.

-## Feature Requests
+# Feature Requests

 To request features, please put them in issues

+# Legal Implications

-# pygetpapers users should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.
+## pygetpapers users should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.

 ## Countries with copyright exceptions for content mining: